What is CSA? Community Supported / Community Shared Agriculture

 What happens if I forget to pick up my box?
 Can someone pick up for me?

 Members are expected to pick up their box each week during the pre-arranged pick-up hours.
 We cannot hold your boxes for you after the pick-up time.
 Any boxes not picked up will be donated to a local food program or food bank.
 If you know you are going to be away during the pick-up time, you are most welcome to send another friend or family members to pick up your box.
-We can't hold your vegetables for you if you forget to pick up your share during the arranged time.

 Are there any choices or is the box pre-packed?

-CSA shares are pre-packed with a set amount of food value.
-However, at our Friday farm pick-up there will be a "choice" table with some options, or a place to trade in items you don't need.
-You can add on extra veggies to your box through our online farm store (e.g. bulk basil, extra tomatoes, cucumbers for pickling etc).
-The online farm store also has jams, preserves, sourdough breads, pies, herbal tea and more, so you can add on and customize what you need for every given week.
-ORDER BY SUNDAY EVENING for the following week.
+The Winnipeg CSA shares are pre-packed with a set amount of food value.
+At our Friday farm pick-up there will be a "choice" table with some options, or a place to trade in items you don't need.

-What are the CSA dates for 2025?
+What are the CSA dates?

 How does payment work?